Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/bevel.rst

 Face Strength Mode
    Set *Face Strength* on the faces involved in the bevel, according to the mode specified here.
-   This can be used in conjunction with a following Weight Normals Modifier (with the 'Face Influence' option checked).
+   This can be used in conjunction with a
+   :doc:`Weight Normals Modifier </modeling/modifiers/modify/weighted_normal>`
+   (with the 'Face Influence' option checked).
 Options:

    None
       Don't set face strength.